OpenRefine/openrefine.org/docs/manual/facets.md

 ### Things to know about facets {#things-to-know-about-facets}

-When you have facets applied, you will see “matching rows” in the [project grid header](running#project-grid-header).
+When you have facets applied, you will see “matching rows” in the [grid header](running#the-grid-header).
 If you click <span class="menuItems">Export</span> and copy your data out of OpenRefine while facets are active, many of the exporting options will only export the matching rows, not all the rows in your project.

 OpenRefine has several default facets, which you’ll learn about below.
 The most powerful facets are the ones designed by you - custom facets, written using [expressions](expressions) to transform the data behind the scenes and help you narrow down to precisely what you’re looking for.